SanliFaez/OS4Physicists/CourseDevelopment/Week1/Lecture1.md

 Students will be asked to keep a list like this in the first part of the lecture and reflect on their list during the collective exercise activity.

-## Tutorials: Week 1
+## Exercises: Week 1

+Apart from the student activities around the main goal of this lecture, students will work on two small exercises to get prepared for the rest of the course,

++ Beginning of the lecture: subscribing to the course gitlab repository and practicing basics of git for handling assignments,
-+ Writing a Code of Conduct for this course based on [this template](./Week1/CODE_OF_CONDUCT_template.md)
++ Towards the end: Writing a Code of Conduct for this course based on [this template](./Week1/CODE_OF_CONDUCT_template.md)
-+ Subscribing to gitlab repository and practicing basics of git for handling assignments

 ## Information Sources / Bibliography